Abstract

 Discussion

-Exopher production by proteo-stressed C. elegans touch neurons occurs with a striking temporal pattern that features a puzzling early adult peak of exophergenesis coincident with the period of maximal egg production.
+Exopher production by proteo-stressed C. elegans touch neurons occurs with a striking temporal pattern that features an early adult peak of exophergenesis coincident with the period of maximal egg production.
 Here we report that the early exophergenesis peak is dependent on uterine occupation, which normally is conferred by fertilized egg accumulation prior to the deposition of eggs.
 Uterine expansion that is associated with the filling of a blocked uterus with unfertilized oocytes or by fluid alone can also induce high neuronal exopher production, supporting a model in which the physical distention associated with uterine occupancy, rather than chemical signals derived from fertilized eggs per se, is a required component of the signaling relay between reproduction and young adult neuronal debris elimination.
 Trans-tissue cross talk to the maternal nervous system thus appears accomplished via mechanical force transduction.
 Our findings hold implications for mechano-biology in neuronal proteostasis management.

 The mechanical landscape of reproduction that influences neuronal exophergenesis

-C. elegans reproduction features physical expansion and contraction of multiple tissue/cell types.
-The gonad houses the expanding germline, the spermatheca expands and retracts vigorously as each mature oocyte enters and exits.
+C. elegans reproduction features physical expansion and contraction of multiple tissue/cell types--the gonad houses the expanding germline, the spermatheca expands and retracts vigorously as each mature oocyte enters and exits.
 The uterus also stretches to house eggs and can contract locally as eggs transit or are expelled via action of the vulval and uterine muscles.
 The filled reproductive apparatus can thus clearly exert both constitutive and sporadic pressure on surrounding tissues as it enacts its essential functions.

 What is the source of the force that promotes exopher production?
-Elegant work on the egg laying circuit (comprising the somatic gonad, the HSN and VC neurons, and the vulval and uterine muscle) has provided evidence for mechanical signaling within the egg laying circuit that regulates initiation, promotion and termination of egg laying 31,57-59.
+Elegant work on the egg laying circuit (comprising the somatic gonad, the HSN and VC neurons, and the vulval and uterine muscle) has provided evidence for mechanical signaling within the egg laying circuit that regulates initiation, promotion and termination of egg laying 30,58–60.
 Working backward, exopher-promoting force seems unlikely to derive from the vulva or vulval muscle contractions, since when these cells are genetically disrupted in lin-39(RNAi) or in sem-2 mutants, high levels of exophers still are generated.
-Changes in spermatheca volume, which expands and contracts dramatically as mature oocytes enter via valve opening/closure 60, might be sensed, but spermatheca contractions are reported to be normal in hyperactive egg laying goa-1 61, which is an exopher-suppressing background.
-Under no-sperm conditions, oocyte transit rates are lower than for fertilized eggs, and sperm-derived signals influence spermathecal valve opening 62-64, but if the egg laying apparatus is genetically compromised and oocytes accumulate in the absence of sperm, exopher levels are high, suggesting deficits in spermatheca operations or sperm signals per se do not drive exophergenesis.
-Given that, under normal reproductive conditions of egg-laying proficiency, correctly shelled eggs are required for the early peak in exopher production, a plausible hypothesis was that fertilized eggs might produce an essential diffusible factor that stimulates neuronal exopher-genesis.
+Changes in spermatheca volume, which expands and contracts dramatically as mature oocytes enter via valve opening/closure 61, might be sensed, but spermatheca contractions are reported to be normal in hyperactive egg laying goa-1 62, which is an exopher-suppressing background.
+Under no-sperm conditions, oocyte transit rates are lower than for fertilized eggs, and sperm-derived signals influence spermathecal valve opening 57,63,64, but if the egg laying apparatus is genetically compromised and oocytes accumulate in the absence of sperm, exopher levels are high, suggesting deficits in spermatheca operations or sperm signals per se do not drive exophergenesis.
+Given that under normal reproductive conditions of egg-laying proficiency, correctly shelled eggs are required for the early peak in exopher production, a plausible hypothesis was that fertilized eggs might produce an essential diffusible factor that stimulates neuronal exopher-genesis.
 However, exophers can be produced abundantly in the absence of fertilized eggs when the vulva is unable to open and release uterine contents, resulting in uterine distention due to debris filling.
 Thus, the simplest model we envision for the reproductive cues that influence maternal neuronal exophergenesis is that a filled uterus (under normal conditions the consequence of hard-shelled eggs that occupy it) is sensed and required for the early adult peak in exopher production.

 How might force be sensed and transduced?

 Mechanotransduction is the sensing of a mechanical signal, such as pressure or stretch, and conversion into a cellular response.
 Members of several ion channel families have been implicated in sensing of touch, hearing, shear stress, and pressure, including Piezo, TRP, and DEG/ENaC families 65.
 These are rational candidates for mechanosensors in neurons, the uterus, or other cells that might act in a relay between the uterus and neuron.
-At the same time, classic mechanosensory channels have extremely rapid gating and might not be the best suited candidates for acting in the sustained and locally dynamic forces anticipated for the reproductive uterine environment.

-Adhesion G-Protein Coupled Receptors, which have extracellular adhesion motifs and 7 transmembrane domains characteristic of the GPCR class (lat-1, lat-2, cdh-6 in C. elegans 66-68), or components of the YAP/TAZ transcriptional program 69 may integrate responses to forces transmitted via the cytoskeleton and could be considered as potential players in the required signaling.
 Determination of the identity of mechanotransducers and assignment of site of action to the neuron, the uterus, or an intermediate relay cell type remains for future studies.
 Modeling will also need to incorporate the fact that fluid injections, which required 2 minute long sustained application of the filling stimulus to induce exophers, could provoke exopher production on a rapid timeframe, typically recorded only 10 minutes after injection period.
 Thus the proteostressed touch neurons appear poised to eliminate contents upon mechanical stimulation.

 Mechanical signaling in reproduction across species